8 things to check before you sign your tenancy agreement

 Both parties then sign the inventory off, so make sure you check all of the details thoroughly.
 At the end of the year, the house is checked against the itinerary and the deposit is paid back accordingly.

-Normally standard practice is that the landlord will be present with you in the property to go over the inventory with you.
-If they don't, don’t be afraid to ask for this to be done – having them there to discuss things will help no end!
+Often the landlord will also be present with you in the property to go over the inventory with you.
+If they aren't (or they haven't said they will be), don’t be afraid to ask for them to be there – having them around to discuss things will prevent any arguments further down the line!

-It's also worth taking your own photos of rooms and making notes of any faults, as well as take a photocopy of the inventory as evidence if there are any claims against you at the end of the tenancy.
+It's also worth taking your own photos of rooms and making notes of any faults, as well as take a photocopy of the inventory.
+This just acts as extra evidence if there are any claims against you at the end of the tenancy.

 Some landlords may send you the inventory to complete yourself.
-Although it is time consuming and a bit boring, this is well worth taking the time to do thoroughly to save yourself some cash in the future (and your future self will thank you for it, too).
+Although it's time consuming and a bit boring, this is well worth taking the time to do thoroughly to save yourself some cash in the future (and your future self will thank you for it, too).

 The dreaded agency fees!
-Well, the good news is that agency fees for renters are on track to being scrapped sometime soon – woohoo!
+Well, the good news is that agency fees for renters are on track to being scrapped sometime soon... although admittedly this was announced back in 2016, and we're still none the wiser as to exactly when this will happen.

-However, until this law is officially imposed, be wary of ridiculous fees imposed by letting agencies.
-You'll most likely be charged anywhere between £20–150 per person – anything over this suggests they're a company to be avoided!
+So until this law is officially imposed, be wary of ridiculous fees imposed by letting agencies.
+You'll most likely be charged anywhere between £20 – £200 per person – anything over this suggests they're a company to be avoided!

 Once you've checked through all of this, you should be in a much better position to understand exactly what you're signing up for – meaning it's finally time to crack open the champers!